Toxic tanneries drive Bangladesh leather exports - report

 Pearshouse told Reuters ahead of the release of the study that at least 90 percent of the leather and leather goods produced in Bangladesh come from Hazaribagh, a foul-smelling area where up to 15,000 people are employed in tanneries.

-It is a rapidly growing source of export income for the poor South Asian country, worth $663 million in financial 2011/12, with China, South Korea, Japan, Italy, Germany, Spain and the United States the main buyers.
+It is a rapidly growing source of export income for the poor South Asian country, worth $663 million (413 million pounds) in financial 2011/12, with China, South Korea, Japan, Italy, Germany, Spain and the United States the main buyers.

 "Foreign companies that import leather produced in Hazaribagh should ensure that their suppliers aren't violating health and safety laws or poisoning the environment," he said.